WilbertOnGithub/GitTraining/instructions.md

 * Configure Notepad++ as the default editor in Git
 * Configure P4Merge as the default diff/merge tool in Git.

 The script assumes that the tools have been installed in their default directories.
+The script will indicate if it encounters any errors.

-Please run the script
+Please download and run the script now.

+Finally, Git needs to know some user information.
+Please enter the following commands while using your own name and email address.

+`git config --global user.name "Wilbert van Dolleweerd"`

+`git config --global user.email wilbert.van.dolleweerd@ict.nl`

 Are these instructions unclear?
 Since the instructions are in a Git repository, I accept pull requests!
 You can contact me at wilbert@arentheym.com.